rrajudepository/System-Design-LLD-/README.md

 - 📝 **Developers** learning **OOP principles** & **clean architecture** in Java
 - 🚀 Anyone wanting to build **scalable, object-oriented applications** from scratch

+🎨 Design Patterns – Java Notes & Code

+A structured collection of Design Pattern notes and implementations written in Java, focusing on real-world applications and interview-level clarity.
+This section is designed to help you understand, visualize, and apply design patterns effectively in your Low-Level Design (LLD) and System Design journey.

+🧩 What’s Inside

+Comprehensive Notes: Clear explanations with use cases and UML diagrams.

+Code Implementations: Working Java examples for each pattern.

+Categorized Learning: Patterns grouped into Creational, Structural, and Behavioral types.

+Interview Focused: Covers the most commonly asked patterns in top tech interviews.

+📘 Covered Pattern Categories

+Creational Patterns: Singleton, Factory, Abstract Factory, Builder, Prototype

+Structural Patterns: Adapter, Decorator, Facade, Composite, Proxy

+Behavioral Patterns: Strategy, Observer, Command, State, Chain of Responsibility, Template Method

+🧠 Why This Section

+Design patterns are the building blocks of clean, scalable, and maintainable software.
+These notes and implementations help in:

+Strengthening your object-oriented design (OOD) skills

+Writing modular and flexible code

+Preparing for SDE & LLD interviews with confidence

 ## 🧭 Folder Structure